webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   5. delivery: deploy to customer.
   6. maintenance: customer support.
 - **Waterfall Use**
-  - when you have clear objectives, no unknowns, and high change cost.
+  - when you have clear objectives, heavy documentation, and high change cost.